Do you love animals?

 # 2 St. George and the dragon

-Although the statue was made in 1937 by A. Kompatscher and A. Winder, it was erected in 1994 by the Brethren of the Croatian Dragon, a Croatian historical and cultural society.
+The statue was made in 1937 by A. Kompatscher and A. Winder.
+But it was erected only in 1994 by the Brethren of the Croatian Dragon, a Croatian historical and cultural society.

 # 3 Zagreb Nessie

 If you venture out to the enchanting outdoors of Maksimir Park, look across the street from the main gate.
-You’ll spot the Zagreb Nessie.
+You’ll spot one of the most unusual Zagreb animals: Zagreb Nessie.
 Yes, it’s there and much more real than the one from Loch Ness.

 It’s a sculpture by Igor Briski called ‘The Touch’ (1989) but hardly anyone knows it by its real name.
 So if you’re looking for directions, ask about Nessie or a little worm.
-And don’t be surprised if Nessie wears a different colour when you pay it a visit.
+And don’t be surprised if Nessie changes colour each time you visit.
 For good or bad, locals sometimes paint over it.